Blog

 Introduction

 Lenses are obviously a huge part of how we have the camera interpret the scene, after all the obvious givens such a light, subject, decisive moment.
 I found an affinity that never left me after picking up a mixture of 50mm primes from the Nikon D700 days, ala 2010.
-I have been shooting with these little lenses for well over a decade now on my DSRLS (yes I still use DSLRS too, despite owning Z equipment now).
-Many will say that optically they have been superseded (and yes, for certain applications, such as astrophotography, I would not specifically buy them for*).
+I have been shooting with these little lenses for well over a decade now on my DSLRs (yes I still use DSLRs, despite owning Z equipment now).
+Many will say that optically they have been superseded (and yes, for certain applications, such as astrophotography, I would not specifically buy them for as they have too many aberrations near wide open apertures to be a staple for this genre*).
 However, for portraiture, and the photography of “things” / “stuff” I find them very satisfying to use.
 For me, a 50mm is a lens that should be nice and light, and ready to go anywhere.
-I am not going to tell you that these lenses are optically the utter 'la crème de la crème, in terms of numbers and specifications, or lens MTF resolution, however they are able to produce beautiful images with a bit of practice, they are small, light and some quite inexpensive options for shooters wishing specific renderings that work well on Nikon’s DSLR F-Mount range of cameras.
+I don’t want to lug one of these huge brick like 50/1.2 lenses about.
+Nikon’s 50mm f/1.2S lens is frankly ridiculous for a 50mm, and it’s length mostly exists to protect the lens from focus breathing (this only affects video shooters).
+I am not going to tell you that these little prime lenses are optically the utter 'la crème de la crème, in terms of numbers and specifications, or lens MTF resolution.
+They won’t pass your graphs and spreadsheets game, however they are able to produce beautiful images with a bit of practice, they are small, light and relatively speaking inexpensive options that really can create and impact an individual look to your pictures, if that is your thing…

 It is important to consider, that your shooting likes and wants may not align with mine or the next photographer.
-I will admit to using a very mixed bag when it comes to lenses across different genres, and I have that luxury.
+I will admit to using a very mixed bag when it comes to lenses across different genres, and I have that luxury in order to do so as I have been shooting for some time.
 At night, for my astro work, I would be using a completely different lens, compared to during the day shooting like I am in this blog post.
-This also might go for landscape too, however I have successfully used all of these 50’s for landscape shooting also.
+This also might go for landscape too, however I have successfully used all of these 50’s for landscape shooting also, because stopped down they mostly match modern lenses anyway.
 You might also prefer a very sharp portrait lens.
 There are situations where I have reached for my 35/1.4 Sigma Art lens because I wanted a bit more sharpness on my subject at the focal plane, and was less bothered about the resulting bokeh.
 I will not say the bokeh of the sigma is bad either, again it is different and altogether a subjective quality.
 I have shot plenty of what I feel are good pictures with the 35 1.4 art lens.
+If you are someone that isn’t particuarly flush I do not recommend you choose and own x4 50mm lenses for each situation or shooting scenario.
+You should obviously choose one that you think will work for you most of the time.
+I hope this guide reveals something about that process and helps inform.

 50mm is not always thought of a portrait focal length, however there is a lot one can do with a 50mm lens such as these, and it of course depends on your subject’s overall size.
-50mm lenses spend more time on my camera bodies than any other prime lens.
+85mm prime lenses are more thought of as classic portrait lenses, as the longer focal length keeps us further from the subject, and thus reduces perspective distortion.
+That said, 50mm lenses spend more time on my camera bodies than any other prime lens, and they are absolutely viable for portraiture.
+Some great portraits, particularly environmental portraits (as I am showing in most of this article) have been taken with 50mm lenses.
 I think it is important to know the rules, then be able to break them when needed.
-(A portrait can be taken with any focal length).
-I like to have options (I’ll explain why soon), which is why I have two 50mm primes (I actually had three at one point).
-I currently have the 50mm 1.4G and the 50mm 1.8D.
-These are slightly different lenses which play differently.
+(I reiterate, a portrait can be taken with any focal length).
+I like to have options (I’ll explain why soon), which is why I have three 50mm primes as it is my favourite focal length.
+Combined with my 24-70/2.8S, I have x4 50mm focal lengths to shoot with.
+Crazy?
+Perhaps, however when you begin to see what I show in some of this article, it opens your eyes.
+I currently have the 50mm 1.4G and the 50mm 1.8D along with the 50mm f/1.4D primes for f mount.
+I sometimes shoot these via the FTZII adapter to be able to use them on my Z8 Camera.
+Sadly these are manual focus only, as Nikon is lazy and made the bare basic adapter they could.
+See my discussion on why Nikon needs to make an FTZIII with full autofocus support for all screw driven lenses here.
+All three of these lenses play differently, and have various strengths and weaknesses.
 All of the Nikon 50mm lenses vignette quite a lot wide open, however this is a characteristic for this type of photography that I like to stamp on my images, with the caveat that it is totally adjustable later on anyway.
-The 1.4G has smoother bokeh, and is slightly more to the gaussian blur end of the spectrum in terms of backgrounds it can produce especially when at close range, alas:
+The 1.4G has smoother bokeh, and is tuned slightly more to the gaussian blur end of the spectrum in terms of the backgrounds it can produce especially when at close range, alas:

 Note that, with this lens, it can produce quite a smooth background bokeh in the right circumstances.
 For low light portraiture, I feel it works better than the 50mm 1.4D and 1.8D, and I very much like what it does in terms of focal plane transitions, here is a good example showing some good bokeh and beautiful focal plane transitions: